 The Hass Avocado, the one we enjoy in guacamole, sliced, or put on just about anything, is the avocado we most commonly see in the grocery store.
-But This best-selling variety avocado may never have happened if it weren’t for a lucky mistake.
+But this best-selling variety of avocado may never have happened if it weren’t for some lucky advice.

-Mr. Rudolph Hass, a postman in California at the end of the 1920’s, happened to buy seedlings from A. R. Rideout, a innovator of avocados at the time.
-Hass wanted to develop 1.5 acres of land he had to grow avocados.
-He had used all his money to purchase the land, since he only made 25 cents an hour as his work as a postman, and couldn’t afford to buy trees.
-He planted seedlings in his yard in La Habra Heights, California, that he had purchased from Rideout.
+Mr. Rudolph Hass, a postman in California at the end of the 1920s, happened to buy seeds from A. R. Rideout, an innovator of avocados at the time.
+Hass wanted to develop 1.5 acres of land he owned to grow avocados.
+He had used all his money to purchase the land, since he only made 25 cents an hour as a postman, and couldn’t afford to buy trees.
+Hass began planting seeds in his yard in La Habra Heights, California, that he had purchased from Rideout.

-Hass’s children were the ones who really got things going however.
-The fruit was different than the other avocado trees.
+Hass’s children were the ones who really got things going, however.
+The fruit from that one tree was different than the fruit from the other avocado trees.
 It was bumpy and darker in color, and his children preferred the taste of it over the other avocados.
 It was less fibrous, had more oil, and tended to produce better than the other varieties.
-Hass must have realized at that point that he had something, because he patented the variety of avocado and named it after himself.
+Hass must have realized at that point that he had something because he patented the variety of avocado in 1935 and named it after himself.

 Other things to know about Hass Avocados: